aravindk2604/aravindk2604.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p align="justify">Hey there!
-Welcome to my personal website.
-My name is Aravind Krishnan and
+My name is Aravind Krishnan and I welcome you to my personal website.
-I'm a recent graduate in Robotics Enginnering from Worcester Polytechnic Institute.
+I'm a Robotics Engineer by profession and like to tinker with robots, autonomous cars and code them to glory.
-This website will showcase my professional and personal projects and creative work that I undertake.</p>
+This website will be a showcase of my personal projects and creative work that I undertake.</p>

-<p align="justify">My journey from Bengaluru (India) to Rosenheim (Germany) and then to Worcester (USA)
+<p align="justify">My journey from Bengaluru (India) to Rosenheim (Germany), to Worcester, Concord and Torrance (USA) and back to
-has been eventful and with a great deal of learning, literally!
-More about that on my Resume.
-I like to travel and explore the scenic places.
-I sketch, play guitar or read books when I find time and nothing else to do. </p>
+Munich (Germany) has been eventful and with a great deal of learning, literally!
+I like to travel, explore and photograph scenic places.
+As hobbies, I sketch, play the guitar and don the hat of a moody chef at times. </p>

-<p align="justify"> Please take time to have a look at my Projects, Blog and my Creative work. </p>
+<p align="justify"> Thanks for stopping by and reading a little about me.
+Please take a look at my Blogs and my Creative work too. </p>